Graduation & Commencement

 Ticketing and Venue Information

 Seating accommodations are available for guests with wheelchairs or those unable to use stairs.
-A sign language interpreter will also be present on stage throughout the ceremony.
+Special requests can be made through the ticket request forms.
+Closed captioning will also be present on stage throughout the ceremony.
+Additional accommodations may be made per request.

 Previous Ceremonies